Thursday, September 21, 2023

 Accessing the data inside a dictionary

 As dictionaries store data as key-value pairs, you can access dictionary elements using keys.
-You can use integer, strings, or mixed data as keys.
-Do note that, string keys are case-sensitive.
+You can use integers, strings, or mixed data as keys.

 1. Using dictionary keys.